 Elena Delle Donne: Delaware’s greatest athlete

-A three time CAA Player of the Year, Delle Donne is the all-time leading scorer in Delaware basketball history.
+She then came to the university and became a three-time CAA Player of the Year, and Delle Donne is the all-time leading scorer in Delaware basketball history.

-She is also the school leader in three point field goal percentage and blocks.
-As a senior, Delle Donne averaged 26 points (2nd in nation) and 8.5 rebounds.
+She is also the school leader in three-point field goal percentage and blocks.
+As a senior, Delle Donne averaged 26 points (2nd in nation) and eight and a half rebounds.

 Delle Donne went on to be selected by the Chicago Sky with the No. 2 overall pick in the 2013 draft.

 There are plenty of professional athletes that are from Delaware currently.
-Maybe one of them can surpass the legacy of Delle Donne in their sporting career.
-Or there is a kid right now, that nobody knows of, who we will be talking about like how we now talk about Delle Donne.
-Time will tell.
+Maybe one of them can surpass the legacy of Delle Donne in their sporting career, but will be a tough task to do with Delle Donne being in my mind, one of the greatest female basketball players ever.